COMPANION TO CANTO IV

 “The Black cock is naturally a symbolical, black magical cock and not a Plymouth rock rooster hunting pebbles on the stern and cock-bound <hidebound> coast. […] Cock in barn-yard wd. not give hypernatural atmosphere to the passage.
 I prefer them purely apparitional” (L/HP 450).

-An old man – Probably the Count Roussillon remembering the scene he is evoking, the most memorable of his life.
+An old man – Probably Count Roussillon remembering the scene he is evoking, the most memorable of his life.
+Baumann suggests that this is Pandion, King of Athens, mourning his two daughters and grandson (Rose 27).

 Ityn – Itys was the son of the Thracian king Tereus and Procne.
 Tereus raped Philomela, Procne's sister, while escorting her for a visit at the court.
 When she threatened that she would tell, he cut out her tongue and kept her in a house in the forest, claiming to Procne that her sister had died.
 Philomela managed to let Procne know of what Tereus had done by sending her a tapestry in which she had woven images of the deed, so Procne swore revenge.
 She killed Itys and served him to Tereus for dinner.
 When he rushed to punish the sisters, they turned into birds: Procne into a swallow and Philomela into a nightingale.
 Tereus himself into a hopoe.
 Ityn is the accusative form of the name - when read aloud, this sounds similar to “eaten” (Froula 33; Cookson, 11; Moody, 366).
 Metamorphoses Book VI: 412-674.